BasiliscX/DBB-API/README.md

 - **GET https://dbb-api.onrender.com/dbb/articlesxsuppliers**: Lists articles by suppliers.

 ### Coming soon.
+- The rest of the database models.
-This API is designed to be consumed by an application that will use AI to receive natural language queries, translate them into SQL statements, and return the response to the user in natural language.
+- This API is designed to be consumed by an application that will use AI to receive natural language queries, translate them into SQL statements, and return the response to the user in natural language.

 ## Contribution